gorolykmaxim/Serio/README.md

 # Serio
-Cross-platform application to crawl and watch tv shows
+Cross-platform application to crawl and watch tv shows.

 ## How to build
 You need to have Qt5 installed.
 CMAKE_PREFIX_PATH env variable should be set to Qt's installation location.